skip navigation

 Noise Control Laws

-- Chapter 173-60 WAC establishes three classes of environmental designations for noise abatement (EDNA), which are the areas or zones within which the maximum permissible noise levels are set.
-These EDNA zones are defined with respect to land use and can usually be applied to previously established classifications in existing zoning ordinances or comprehensive plans.
+• Chapter 173-60 WAC establishes three classes of environmental designations for noise abatement (EDNA), which are the areas or zones within which the maximum permissible noise levels are set.
+These EDNA zones are defined with respect to types of land use such as residential, commercial/retail, and industrial properties.
+EDNA zone designations can be applied to previously established classifications in existing zoning ordinances or comprehensive plans.

-- Chapter 173-62 WAC relates to motor vehicle noise performance standards and establishes maximum permissible sound levels for motor vehicles on all public highways.
+• Chapter 173-62 WAC relates to motor vehicle noise performance standards and establishes maximum permissible sound levels for motor vehicles on all public highways.
+This chapter recognizes that local needs may differ, and these rules do not require enforcement agencies or local governments to adopt or use every standard provided to determine a violation.

 Court Decisions

-- State v.
-Immelt, 173 Wn.2d 1 (2011) - The court found a free speech violation in a Snohomish County ordinance that prohibited sounding a car horn except for public safety reasons.
+• State v.
+Immelt (2011) — The court found a free speech violation in a Snohomish County ordinance prohibiting sounding a car horn except for public safety reasons.

-- Holland v.
-City of Tacoma, 90 Wn.
-App.
-533, 954 P.2d 290 (1998) - Tacoma's noise ordinance, which prohibits the playing of car sound systems at a volume that would be "audible" at a distance of greater than 50 feet, was held to be constitutional.
+• Holland v.
+City of Tacoma (1998) — The court held constitutional Tacoma's noise ordinance prohibiting the playing of car sound systems at a volume that would be "audible" at a distance of greater than 50 feet.

-- Seattle v.
-Eze, 111 Wn.2d 22, 759 P.2d 366 (1988) - The court upheld a Seattle ordinance that prohibited "unreasonably" disturbing others with "loud or raucous behavior" while on a public bus.
+• Seattle v.
+Eze (1988) — The court upheld a Seattle ordinance prohibiting "unreasonably" disturbing others with "loud or raucous behavior" while on public buses.
 The ordinance met constitutional requirements of sufficient certainty to provide adequate notice and to avoid arbitrary enforcement.

-- Spokane v.
-Fischer, 110 Wn.2d 541, 754 P.2d 1241 (1988) - An ordinance prohibiting frequent and habitual dog barking that disturbs or annoys “any other person or neighborhood” was found unconstitutionally vague.
+• Spokane v.
+Fischer (1988) — The court found unconstitutionally vague a Spokane ordinance prohibiting frequent and habitual dog barking that disturbs or annoys “any other person or neighborhood.”

-- Everett v.
-O'Brien, 31 Wn.
-App.
-319, 641 P.2d 714 (1982) - The court upheld Everett's public nuisance noise ordinance in response to a claim that decibel measurements are required in order to establish a violation.
-The court affirmed that violations could be established under a public nuisance approach.
+• Everett v.
+O'Brien (1982) — The court upheld Everett's public nuisance noise ordinance in response to a claim that decibel measurements are required in order to establish a violation.
+The court affirmed that violations could be established under a public nuisance approach without requiring decibel measurements.

 Regulating Noise Nuisances

-Local government across Washington have varied approached to regulating noise nuisances, from using a decibal-based approach to regulate a variety of noises, to identifying and regulating specific noises.
+Local government across Washington have varied approaches to regulating noise nuisances, from using a decibel-based approach to regulate a variety of noises, to identifying and regulating specific noises.

 The Decibel-Based Approach